dymurray/ao-blogs/manage-status.md

 be maintained solely from within Ansible using the `k8s_status` module and will not publish the output of the runs to the CR status.

+# Example Operator Managing Status
+Now that you have a brief overview of managing status with the Ansible Operator, learn how to [create your own][status_example_blog] Ansible Operator that provides custom status updates.

 [k8s_status_module]:https://github.com/fabianvf/ansible-k8s-status-module
+[status_example_blog]:./status-example.md